 GNSS (‘GPS’) units need to be of the variety that specifically incorporate a ‘high sensitivity receiver’ as units without such a receiver tend not to function beneath the double and triple vegetation canopy that exists throughout much of the Barrington Wilderness Area.

 Searching for VH-MDX is a great challenge and tests a number of skill sets.
-It can offer the competent wilderness bushwalker a challenging and enjoyable trip whilst offering our emergency services an excellent scenario for training and liaison opportunities between squads.
+It can offer the competent wilderness bushwalker a challenging and enjoyable trip whilst offering our emergency services an excellent scenario for training and liaison opportunities between units.
 At the same time we can possibly offer closure to one of Australia’s great mysteries.

 However, VH-MDX is not a treasure hunt; remember real people are involved.